SumiSastri/dev-blogs/docs/computer-code/part4-webpack-babel-esbuild.md

 ---
 layout: default
 title: What is the difference between webpack, Babel and ES-Build?
-parent: What is computer code
+parent: Programming languages, computer code, bits and bytes - what's the difference?
 nav_order: 6
 last_updated: Feb 2024
 ---